columnflow/columnflow/docs/user_guide/ml.md

 ```
 Most of these settings should sound familiar, if not look into the corresponding tutorial.
 `version` defines a setup configuration of your ML task, think more of a label than of an actual `version`.
-If you change the label, you
+If you change the version label, columnflow will rerun all dependencies that are unique for this label, this typically just means you will retrain a new model.
+You can then switch freely between both models version.

 # Optional useful functions:
 ## Separate training and evaluation configuration for configs, calibrators, selector and producers:
 By default chosen configs, calibrators, selector and producer are used for both training and evaluation.
 Sometimes one does not want to share the same environment or does not need all the columns in evaluation as in training.
+Another possible scenario is the usage of different selectors or datasets, to be able to explore different phase spaces.
 This is where a separation of both comes in handy.

 To separate this behavior one need to define the training_{configs,calibrators, selector,producers}.